3rdEyeLabs-io/HS-60/README.md

 Step 4: Launch QMK Toolbox and Open the correct firmware file \
 Step 5: Select the MCU \
 Step 6: Reset your keyboard (Enter Bootloader Mode) \
-      * Step 6 Option 1: Keymap Reset \
+      * Option 1: Keymap Reset \
-      * Step 6 Option 2: Hold Space + B while plugging in \
+      * Option 2: Hold Space + B while plugging in \
-      * Step 6 Option 3: Hold Esc while plugging in \
+      * Option 3: Hold Esc while plugging in \
-      * Step 6 Option 4: Physical Reset Button (Its a tiny button might be difficult to locate) \
+      * Option 4: Physical Reset Button (Its a tiny button might be difficult to locate) \
 Step 7: Press Flash

 The video can be viewed on the given link: https://youtu.be/fuBJbdCFF0Q